The last Murray’s closed in 2009. This recipe almost went with it.

 Final Thoughts

-This Murray’s Steamed Fruit Pudding recipe represents more than just a dessert—it’s a connection to Canadian culinary heritage and the comfort of family traditions.
-Whether you choose the traditional steaming method or the modern Instant Pot approach, you’ll create a dessert that has warmed Canadian hearts for generations.
+This Murray’s Steamed Fruit Pudding represents more than just a dessert—it’s a connection to Canadian culinary heritage and the comfort of family traditions.
+Whether you choose the traditional steaming method or the modern Instant Pot approach, you’ll create something that has warmed Canadian hearts for generations.

-The beauty of this recipe lies in its simplicity and reliability.
+The beauty of this recipe lies in its reliability.
 Once you master the basic technique, you’ll have a go-to dessert that’s perfect for cold-weather gatherings and special occasions.
-Most importantly, you’ll be preserving a piece of Canadian restaurant history that might otherwise have been lost forever.
+Most importantly, you’re helping preserve a piece of Canadian restaurant history that might otherwise have been lost forever.